 Pretrial Services will make attempts to screen and verify information prior to the Preliminary Hearing for all defendants appearing in Superior Court.
-The screening and recommendation submitted to the Court will include a risk assessment score, criminal history, summary of attempted collateral contacts to verify residence, employment, probation compliance (if applicable), and a recommendation regarding pretrial release.
+The screening and recommendation submitted to the Court will include a risk assessment score, criminal history, summary of attempted collateral contacts to verify residence, employment, supervision compliance (if applicable), and a recommendation regarding pretrial release conditions.

 The Supervision Unit of Pretrial Services provides both in-person and telephonic services.
-The Pretrial Specialists will work with you to discuss your supervision obligations and scheduled check-ins.
+The Pretrial Officers will work with you to discuss your supervision obligations and scheduled check-ins.
 You are able to receive automated text message reminders for court dates and supervision appointments.
 Urine analysis testing may be a part of your supervision, if ordered by the court.

 The Diversion Unit of Pretrial Services is a voluntary post-charge felony program focused on connecting eligible defendants/participants with treatment-based alternatives to incarceration.
 The Diversion Officer will complete a needs assessment, identify the core factors resulting in illegal behavior, connect community resources and programs, and develop a supervision plan for the length of the Diversion Agreement.
 Upon successful completion of the Diversion Agreement, charges will be dismissed or reduced.
 Typical lengths of Diversion Agreements are 9-12 months.
 The goal of the program is to hold participants accountable, ensure restoration to victims, and connect individuals to treatment-based alternatives to incarceration.